shaunsmith/functionslab/3-First-Function.md

-In this introductory lab we'll walk through developing a function using the JavaScript programming language and Node.js (without installing any Node.js tools!) and deploying that function Oracle Functions.
+In this introductory lab we'll walk through developing a function using the JavaScript programming language and Node.js (without installing any Node.js tools!) and deploying that function to Oracle Functions.
 We'll also learn about the core Fn concepts like applications and triggers.

 > As you make your way through this lab, look out for this icon.